loveinthebone/friture-0.47-for-RaspberryPi4/README.rst

 With this branch of Friture, customized by International Audio Holding, we added following features to friture:

 1. Compatibility with Raspberry PI 4.
-This branch can be installed in Raspberry PI 4, which has ARM CPU architecture.
+This branch can be installed in Raspberry PI 4, which has ARMv6 CPU architecture.

 2. Added a new panel called "Scope_IAH".
 It is used to plot the FFT amplitudes at two user specified frewquencies.
 Such a feature is useful for crosstalk analysis.